 - There is only preliminary evidence for transcutaneous electrical acupoint stimulation and infrared laser moxibustion from one trial, respectively.

 Mild adverse effects, e.g. pain or bleeding at the site of acupuncture can be expected in about 10% of all cases, and serious complications, such as pneumothorax and hepatitis, seem to be very rare.

 Karen Pilkington, Edzard Ernst, CAM Cancer Consortium.
-Acupuncture for fatigue [online document].
-December 16, 2015.
+Acupuncture for fatigue [online document], June 3, 2021.

 Acupuncture refers to the insertion of fine needles at specific points (acupuncture points or acupoints) on the body for the prevention or treatment of disease or the maintenance of health.
-The term ‘acupuncture’ is derived from Latin and means ‘piercing with a sharp instrument’. from Latinacus, ‘needle’ (noun), and pungere, ‘to prick or puncture’ (verb).
+The term ‘acupuncture’ is derived from Latin and means ‘piercing with a sharp instrument’ from acus, ‘needle’ (noun), and pungere, ‘to prick or puncture’ (verb).